Printy-Studios/mini-task/README.md

 Now you have your mini-task project set up, you can start creating issues.
 See the sections below on how to do that

+## Using the CLI

+mini-task has two ways how you can use it - with an interactive CLI or through direct commands.
+If you want to use the interactive CLI, simply run `minitask`, otherwise see the [Commands section](#commands) to see how to run individual commands.

+mini-task uses [marked-terminal](https://www.npmjs.com/package/marked-terminal) for rendering the markdown of the issue descriptions.
+You can alter the style of the rendered markdown through user settings by using `minitask settings` or editing the `minitask-user.json` file.

 ## Commands

 `minitask` - Run the interactive CLI.

+`minitask init --y` - Initialize a new mini-task project by answering a few questions. `--y` to skip the questions and initialize with default settings.

 `minitask new [name] --description|d|desc --status|s --priority|p --tags|-t --id --assignee` -
 Create a new issue.
 If no name is specified, an interactive issue creator is opened, otherwise